The ACP program is currently paused pending funding by Congress.

 What If You Don’t Qualify?

 Don’t panic.
-There are a number of other programs offered by the federal and state government to help low income families with financial need.
+There are several other programs offered by the federal and state governments to help low-income families with financial needs.
 Here are just a few of them:

 Head Start